-UNE Libraries offers you access to millions of resources in our book collections, databases, archives and more.
-Searching the right source will return relevant results fast, ensure that you have access to UNE’s subscriptions, and that you are using quality resources suitable for academic work.
+We offer access to millions of resources in our book collections, databases, archives and more.
+Searching the right source will return relevant results fast, ensure that you have access to our paid subscriptions, and that you are using quality resources suitable for academic work.

 Learn how to create an effective search strategy to find the resources you need.

 Where to Search

 - Searches almost everything that UNE Libraries owns or subscribes to, including articles, books, videos and more.
 This is the place to start a search if you want the broadest possible results.
 Some databases require individual accounts or use special filters that this search cannot access.

 - Books & Videos

 - Searches the UNE library catalog, where you will find books and DVDs that you can borrow in the libraries as well as e-books and streaming video.
 Use this search if are looking for a specific title.

 - Required textbooks and other readings for your classes.
 For undergraduate courses search by your course number or professor’s name.
 For graduate programs, search by program name.

 - Research database may give you more advanced search options, specific filters, and more control over your search results.
 A specialized database in your subject area or discipline will contain only results relevant to your topic.

 - Choose your program, major or field of study for the best databases and other resources relevant to your subject, program or discipline.